sbwimmer/forallx-do/README.md

 ## Description

-_forall x: Dortmund_ is an in-progress adaptation and German translation of _forall x: Calgary_.
+_forall x: Dortmund_ is an adaptation and German translation of _forall x: Calgary_.
 As such, it is a full-featured textbook on formal logic.
-It covers key notions of logic such as consequence and validity of arguments, the syntax of truth-functional propositional logic TFL and truth-table semantics, the syntax of first-order (predicate) logic FOL with identity (first-order interpretations), translating (formalizing) English in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
-It also deals with some advanced topics such as modal logic, soundness, and functional completeness.
-Worksheets with solutions are available.
+It covers key notions of logic such as consequence and validity, the syntax of truth-functional (propositional) logic and truth-table semantics, the syntax of first-order (predicate) logic with identity and first-order interpretations, formalizing German in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
+It also deals with some advanced topics such as the syntax and (Kripke-)semantics of modal logic.
 The book is provided in PDF and in LaTeX source code.

 [Download](#download) links below.